Consulting Interview Process: Stages, Timeline, and Format

 Optimal preparation varies by stage and timeline.
 For a complete weekly schedule, see our consulting interview prep timeline.
 Application prep starts 3-6 months before deadlines with your resume, networking via informational interviews, and your why consulting narrative.

 Assessment prep is format-specific and relatively compact: 5-10 hours on the exact test your target firm uses.
-Case interview prep is the core investment — learn frameworks, build mental math speed, and prepare 4-6 behavioral stories using the STAR method.
-Final-round prep shifts emphasis toward synthesis quality, insight delivery, and polishing behavioral stories for partner-level conversations.
+Case interview prep is the core investment: learn frameworks, build mental math speed, and prepare 4-6 behavioral stories using the STAR method.
+Final-round prep shifts emphasis toward synthesis quality, insight delivery, polishing behavioral stories for partner-level conversations, and reviewing practical details like interview dress code.

 Common Mistakes at Each Stage